 At the eastern end of the new portion of the Airport Expressway sits over 400 acres of industrially zoned land, most of which has ready access to basic public infrastructure such as sanitary sewer and water.
-Completion of the Airport Expressway now affords these sites the direct access to Interstate 69 that had long been a missing key ingredient for their development.
+Completion of the Airport Expressway now affords these sites the direct access to Interstate 69 that had long been a key missing ingredient for their development.
 The 1997 ERA study identified the area surrounding the international airport as "the primary near-term opportunity development area in the Fort Wayne Region."
+52

-The area includes several industrial parks, including the Airport Business Park and land being developed by the Fort Wayne-Allen County Airport Authority as the James E. Kelley Aero Commerce Park.
-An application is being submitted to the Indiana Economic Development Corporation to have it designated a shovel-ready site.
+The area includes several industrial parks, including the Airport Business Park and land being developed by the Fort Wayne-Allen County Airport Authority (the Northwest Quad project).